mlflow/mlflow/docs/source/models.rst

 include the following additional metadata about model inputs and outputs that can be used by downstream tooling:

-* :ref:`Model Signature <model-signature>` - description of a model's inputs and outputs.
+* :ref:`Model Signature <model-signature>` - description of a model's inputs, outputs and parameters.
 * :ref:`Model Input Example <input-example>` - example of a valid model input.

 .. _model-signature:

 Model Signature
 ^^^^^^^^^^^^^^^
-Model signatures define input and output schemas for MLflow models, providing a standard interface to codify and enforce the correct use of your models.
-Sigatures are fetched by the MLflow Tracking UI and Model Registry UI to display model inputs and outputs.
+Model signatures define input, output and parameters schemas for MLflow models, providing a standard interface to codify and enforce the correct use of your models.
+Sigatures are fetched by the MLflow Tracking UI and Model Registry UI to display model inputs, outputs and params.
 They are also utilized by :ref:`MLflow model deployment tools <built-in-deployment>` to validate inference inputs according to the model's assigned signature (see the :ref:`Signature enforcement <signature-enforcement>` section for more details).